scala/scala3/docs/_docs/internals/syntax.md

 ## Optional Braces

+The principle of optional braces is that any keyword that can be followed by `{` can also be followed by an indented block, without needing an intervening `:`.
+(Allowing an optional `:` would be counterproductive since it would introduce several ways to do the same thing.)

-The lexical analyzer also inserts `indent` and `outdent` tokens that represent regions of indented code [at certain points](../reference/other-new-features/indentation.md)
+The lexical analyzer inserts `indent` and `outdent` tokens that represent regions of indented code [at certain points](./other-new-features/indentation.md).

 In the context-free productions below we use the notation `<<< ts >>>` to indicate a token sequence `ts` that is either enclosed in a pair of braces `{ ts }` or that constitutes an indented region `indent ts outdent`.
 Analogously, the